QuickBase/interview-demos/integration/README.md

 ## Demo Project Requirements

-1. Your code should collect 100 or more tweets from this year that include the following hashtags:
+1. Your code should collect 100 or more tweets from this year that include any of the following hashtags:
     * #QuickBase
     * #NoCode
     * #LowCode